Cloud-SPAN/create-aws-instance-0-overview/index.md

 >
 > Tablets and mobile phones are not suitable for taking the course, as the screenshots that are shown through the course were taken from desktop screens.
 >
-> Please note that this course does **not** cover **using your instance**.
-Tasks such as: logging to your instance and running genomics analyses are covered in the [Prenomics](https://cloud-span.github.io/prenomics00-intro/) and [Genomics](https://cloud-span.github.io/genomics01-intro) courses.
-Please see below the relevant sections of these courses under the heading **Where to go from here.**
+> Please note that this course does **not** cover **using your instance**: tasks such as managing the data in your instance or running genomics analyses are covered in the [Prenomics](https://cloud-span.github.io/prenomics00-intro/) and [Genomics](https://cloud-span.github.io/genomics01-intro) courses.
+The relevant sections of these courses are below under the heading **Where to go from here.**
 {: .prereq}

 ## Background